Buy the right car

 This is an important factor to consider when buying a car as it can affect the cost of your car insurance.
 Find out more about car insurance groups.

+We only offer comprehensive (more commonly known as fully comp).
 Comprehensive car insurance covers you for damage that you cause to someone else’s car or their property.
 You’ll also be covered for damage caused to your own vehicle.
 For most drivers, this type of insurance is the most complete way to insure their car.

 When taking out a new policy or renewing your current car insurance policy, tweaking your voluntary excess can affect the overall cost of your car insurance.
 By increasing your voluntary excess, your overall premium may be cheaper.
 Make sure you can afford to pay both voluntary and compulsory elements of your excess should the unexpected happen.

 The more years you have on the roads without losing your No Claim Bonus, the cheaper your car insurance will be (if the insurance is in your name, and not as a named driver on another person's policy).